dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ### Create the encryption Public Key

-PFX Certificates are imported to Intune encrypted and require a public key.
+PFX Certificates are imported to Intune with encryption and require a public key.
 An administrator manages this key, which remains installed on the server where it was created.
 The key is also saved in file format for backup purposes.

-Although the Powershell module provides methods to create a key, other tools can be used.
+The Powershell module provides methods to create a key.
+You can also use other tools to create it.

 #### To create the encryption Publish key

-1. Copy the *Release* folder that was created by Visual Studio to the server where the **Connector for Imported PFX certificates** is installed.
+1. Copy the *Release* folder that's created by Visual Studio to the server where you installed the **Connector for Imported PFX certificates**.
 This folder contains the PowerShell module.
 2. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.
-2. To import the module, run `Import-Module .\IntunePfxImport.psd1` to import the module.
+3. To import the module, run `Import-Module .\IntunePfxImport.psd1` to import the module.
-3. Run `Add-IntuneKspKey "Microsoft Software Key Storage Provider" "PFXEncryptionKey"`
+4. Next, run `Add-IntuneKspKey "Microsoft Software Key Storage Provider" "PFXEncryptionKey"`

    > [!TIP]
    > The provider you use must be selected again when you import PFX Certificates.
 We recommend the **Microsoft Software Key Storage Provider**, although it is supported to use a different provider.
 The key name is also provided as an example, and you can use a different key name of your choice.